Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Surveys, error forecasts, and implementation

 where the values of $\{A, d_{L,0}, \alpha, \beta\}$ are determined from the simulations.
 The result is reported in Appendix~\ref{app:popdetails} together with the total number of sources detected, after the cuts on distance and sky localizations discussed above are applied.

-We obtain the relative error $\sigma_{\ln d_L}$ on the luminosity distance measurement in each bin, entering the window function (see Eq.~\ref{window_with_err}), as the median in the bin of $\sigma_{d_L}/d_L$, where $\sigma_{d_L}$ is the $1\sigma$ error computed from the Fisher matrix.
+We obtain the relative error $\sigma_{\ln d_L}$ on the luminosity distance measurement in each bin, entering the window function, as the median in the bin of $\sigma_{d_L}/d_L$, where $\sigma_{d_L}$ is the $1\sigma$ error computed from the Fisher matrix.

 The weighted window function in each bin for our reference binning scheme is shown in Fig.~\ref{fig:gal_distr} (right panel), together with the sky localization errors.
-Our distance bins are obtained by converting the redshift bins of the galaxy survey in distance using a fiducial cosmology.
+Our distance bins are obtained by converting the edges of the galaxy survey redshift bins to distance using a fiducial cosmology.
 As GW events can be detected at a larger distance than the one obtained from Euclid's maximum redshift, we add three equally populated extra distance bins at the high--distance edge of the distribution in order to avoid loss of information or biases.